-Whether you are already utilizing the ROBS structure, or looking for some info about it, it may help to know what types of business you might want to open.
+Whether you are already utilizing Rollover as Business Startups (ROBS), or looking for some info about it, it may help to know what types of business you might want to open.
 We took a survey of our current ROBS clients to find out what businesses they have started.
 In the following, we’ll briefly describe the structure and go over the top 3 businesses using ROBS.
 Hopefully, this will give you a good start in deciding what type of business you want.
 Remember, this article is for educational purposes.
 Always speak with a financial advisor before deciding on the ROBS structure to see if it’s right for you.

 What is ROBS?